Fellowships and Awards

 Other Student Awards

-The Society, in co-operation with Canadian law schools, offers an annual book award to a graduating student deemed to have done excellent work in legal history.
-The Society provides one book from its back list and also a current membership, including the annual publication, to such a student in each participating Canadian Law School.
+The Society, in co-operation with Canadian law schools, offers an annual award to a student deemed to have done excellent work in legal history.
+The Society provides three books from its back list and also a current membership, which includes the annual members’ book.
+The award is principally for a student in a J.D. programme, but if there is no student paper of sufficient quality in a given year the award can be given to a student in a graduate programme.

 Law Society Of Upper Canada/Osgoode Society Award Of Excellence.